Bottle Gourd - Opo / Upo

 Whole and Cut Bottle Gourd [Opo Squash, Calabash (U.S.); Upo (Filipino); Dudhi, Lauki, Sorakaya (India); Yugao, Kampyo (Japan); Po gua (Canton); Kwa kawa, Hu gua (China); Cucuzzi, Cucuzza (Italy); Bau (Viet); Bu (Burma), Bu nyunt (young shoots (Burma); Mak nam (Laos); Lagenaria siceraria]

 Bottle gourds come in many shapes and sizes from long and snake like to spherical, but the form pictured is the one most common in Southern California.
 They will grow much larger but they get very bitter when more mature.
-Eventually the shell hardens and the gourd becomes hollow and may be used as a container or utensil, or carved decoratively.
+Eventually the rind dries and hardens, and the gourd becomes hollow and may be used as a container or utensil, or carved decoratively.
 Young shoots and leaves are also edible.
 Dried strips of the gourd called Kampyo are important in Japan and often used as edible bindings to hold other ingredients together.
 The photo specimen was 12 inches long, 3-3/4 inches diameter and weighed 2-1/2 pounds, a touch above average for those sold in Southern California.

-Whole and Cut Indian Opo Spherical opo gourds like the one in the photo to the left have started appearing in produce markets here in Los Angeles (2012).
+Whole and Cut Indian Opo Spherical Opo Gourds like the one in the photo to the left have started appearing in produce markets here in Los Angeles (2012).
 Some of these have a small neck at the stem end.
 The photo specimen was 4.5 inches diameter, and weighed 1 pound 1 ounces. the cut one was a little heavier at 1 pound 3 ounces.
 The cut version has a faintly visible seed (upper left), slightly beige in color, indicating this gourd is at maximum maturity for eating.
 The seeds of this variety are fairly large, due to it's large diameter.
 All characteristics except shape are the same for long and spherical Opos.

-More on Gourds
+More on Bottle Gourds

 Buying: